 If the data is a list containing the matched mutli-genomics data matrices like the input as "ExecuteiCluster()" and "ExecuteSNF()", The data matrices in the list are concatenated according to samples.
 The concatenated data matrix is the samples with a long features (all features in the data list).
 Our purpose is to make convenient comparing the different method with same dataset format.
 See examples.
-A list with the following elements.

-A vector represent the group of cancer subtypes.
-The order is corresponding to the samples in the data matrix.
+• group: A vector represent the group of cancer subtypes.
+The order is corresponding to the the samples in the data matrix.